RawanAk/OMWorkshop/dbmngt/dbmngt.md

 ## Task 2: View the Fleet Summary and Capacity Palnning

 - From the Menu go back to the Observability & Management > Database Management
 ![](images/menu2.png)

-- You can see on the Fleet summary diffrent information related to the the Database instance
+- You can see on the Fleet summary different information related to the the Database instance
 ![](images/dbmngmt.png)

 - You can see further information related tou planning capacity from the realted features > Operations Insights
   ![](images/menu2.png)
   ![](images/opsins.png)

+ With Operations Insights you can:

+    Analyze resource usage of databases/hosts across the enterprise Forecast future demand for resources based on historical trends Compare SQL Performance across databases and identify common patterns Identify SQL performance trends across enterprise-wide databases Analyze AWR statistics for database performance, diagnostics, and tuning across a fleet of databases

  You can now move to **[next lab!](../monitor/monitor.md)**
 ## **Acknowledgements**